 Our Guarantee We guarantee that you will be 100% satisfied with our seeds, bulbs, slips, and accessories, or we will replace the dissatisfactory item or refund the purchase price according to your choice.
 We do not sell, rent, or exchange any customer names, phone numbers, e-mail addresses or other information from our mailing list.
 See Ordering Information on page 86 for complete details.
-Metric Madness!
-We indicate weight in grams for most sizes.
-You may find these conversions helpful.
+Especially Well-Suited to the Southeast: These varieties thrive in the conditions particular to the southeastern United States.
+All our varieties are well-adapted to the mid-Atlantic, but varieties with this symbol are particularly well suited to hot, humid summers.
+Heirloom: We define heirlooms as varieties introduced before 1940.
+Our definition is stricter than that used by many others.
+S Seed from Small Eco Farms: Seeds from small farmers in our seed grower network.
+Most of these farms are family-owned.
+Some are cooperatives.
+For farmer profiles, see above, and more on our website.